MikeMorenoAudio/mikemorenoaudio.github.io/_posts/2019-08-14-Event-–-Neon-Scifi-:-Neuro.md

 ## NeuroFrance (2019)

 On May 2019, the **"Control"** installation was displayed at the international neuroscience meeting in Marseille: NeuroFrance 2019.
-This event along with the installation was featured on the news.
+This event along with the installation was featured on the
+"France 3 Côte d'Azur" news channel.

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FTamezDuque%2Fposts%2F1672565782887724&width=500" width="500" height="792" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>